×

 Advantages of Software Engineering:

-6. Software engineering provides a comfortable working environment.
+6. Creates structured teams and workflows for a comfortable working environment.

 Disadvantages of Software Engineering: